NabilHY/portfolio1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Portfolio: setup and mobile version skeleton
+# Portfolio: setup and mobile version skeleton

+> My Second Project With Microverse
+  In This Project :
+  Created the mobile version of the Portfolio page using a template from Figma.
+  Using skills that we learned which Mainly include Flexbox and embeding image and backgorund inside your code.

 ## Built With